chandanv89/read-write-vrp-docs-pub/profiles/vrp-profile.md

     - This allows the ASPSP to correlate the payment agreement consent that was setup.
     - The ASPSP authenticates the PSU.
     - The PSU reviews the debtor account(s) at this stage (and other control parameters, specified in Step 1).
+    - The ASPSP provides an interface for the PSU to select the debtor accounts to be used.
     - The ASPSP updates the state of the payment agreement consent resource internally to indicate that the consent has been authorised.
     - Once the consent has been authorised, the PSU is redirected back to the TPP.
   - In a decoupled flow, the ASPSP requests the PSU to authorise consent on an  *authentication device* that is separate from the  *consumption device* on which the PSU is interacting with the TPP.